-You may be entitled to receive additional credit toward your retirement for your military service.
+You may be entitled to receive additional credit toward your retirement benefit for your military service.

-In most cases, purchasing additional service credit will increase your pension.
-However there are certain situations where additional service credit may not increase your pension at retirement.
-Please see our Publications page and refer to the booklet for your plan and tier.
+In most cases, purchasing additional service credit will increase your retirement benefit.
+However, there are certain situations where doing so may not increase your benefit.
+Please visit our Publications page and refer to the booklet that applies to your plan and tier.

-You can use our Benefit Projection Calculator for an estimate of your retirement benefit.
-Try estimating your retirement benefit with and without the military service credit to see how your retirement benefit will change if you purchase all or part of your military service credit.
+Most members can use our Benefit Projection Calculator to estimate their retirement benefit.
+Try estimating your retirement benefit with and without the military service credit to see how it will change if you purchase all or part of your military service.

 Article 20 of the Retirement and Social Security Law